-- Create colorful storage: Thanks to construction commonly involving composites, particle board and veneers, much of the cabinetry manufactured in the last 30 years has made refinishing impossible.
+Thanks to construction commonly involving composites, particle board and veneers, much of the cabinetry manufactured in the last 30 years has made refinishing impossible.
 However, if you’re willing to go over the grain with a few coats of paint, you can create a sharp new appearance that harkens back to the classic kitchen looks of yesteryear.
+Specially made kitchen cabinet paint is formulated to make this project doable for the DIY’r, or you can hire a pro for more thorough results.
 Choose an oil-based finish, which is far more durable and forgiving of everyday kitchen grime than latex, and also pick up a coordinating primer.
 Then remove all cabinet doors and drawers, numbering or otherwise marking them with their locations for easy replacement later.
 A good cleaning, sanding and careful application of the primer and paint, and voila, you have a kitchen that looks brand new!

-- Switch out the faucet: Another focal point in the kitchen is the faucet, and with a wide range of styles and constructions available in the neighborhood of $100, you can amp up the style standard while creating easy utility.
+Another focal point in the kitchen is the faucet, and with a wide range of faucet styles in the neighborhood of $100, you can amp up the style standard while creating easy utility.
 Kitchen faucets bearing the EPA’s WaterSense seal are on the way, and you can also reduce your water use to a convenient and conserving flow rate of 2.5 gallons per minute by adding an aerator to current faucet models.

 It is possible to remodel your kitchen on the cheap.
 Just use these remodeling tips and you’ll be saving money while adding value to your home in no time.